celestiaorg/CIPs/cips/cip-26.md

 1. The block time in celestia-app SHOULD be reduced from 12 seconds to 6 seconds.
 Concretely, this implies decreasing `TimeoutCommit` to 4.2 seconds and `TimeoutPropose` to 3.5 seconds.
     1. The `TimeoutCommit` and `TimeoutPropose` parameters were moved from local config parameters into versioned parameters controlled by the state machine to ensure consistency and correctness across different protocol versions.
-    1. The change in block time MUST be implemented at a specific block height, which SHALL be determined and agreed upon by the Celestia community via on-chain signaling by validators.
     1. Celestia consensus nodes SHOULD update their software to accommodate this change prior to the agreed-upon block height.
     1. Client applications interacting with the Celestia network SHOULD be updated to account for the faster block time, particularly in areas related to transaction confirmation and block finality.